xxzcs/IMAN/README.md

 2、Environment

-Please prepare an environment with cuda 11.0 and python=3.8, and then use the command "pip install -r requirements.txt" for the dependencies
+Please prepare an environment with cuda 11.0 and python=3.8,

+Install the segmentation library by: pip install segmentation-models-pytorch==0.2.0,

+More environment variables are requested in Requirements.

 3、Dataset